-DPI, short for dots-per-inch, denotes how sensitive a mouse is.
-Note that we said “sensitive”, not “accurate”, as those are different things – a sensitive mouse (i.e. a mouse with a high DPI) is not necessarily an accurate mouse!
+DPI, short for dots-per-inch, indicates how sensitive the mouse sensor is.
+Note that we said “sensitive,” not “accurate,” as those are different things – a sensitive sensor (a sensor with a high DPI) is not necessarily an accurate one!

 Now, each dot correlates directly to a single on-screen pixel.
 So, if you’re gaming in 1080p and you move a 1000 DPI mouse vertically one inch, the cursor will have moved by 1000 pixels, which is almost the full height of the display.
 And if we were talking about a 2000 DPI mouse, the cursor would move from the top to the bottom of the screen in half an inch – you get the picture.

-However, gaming mice are all very sensitive and have high DPI ratings in 2019.
-There are mice out there with a DPI as high as 16000, which brings us to the main question: how high is high enough, and how low is the minimum?
+However, gaming mice are all very sensitive and have relatively high DPI ratings in 2020.
+There are mice out there with a DPI as high as 16000, which brings us to the main question: how high is high enough, and how low is the bare minimum?

 With the above in mind, how much is enough when it comes to DPI?
-After all, there are relatively affordable mice out there that come with 8000, 10000, and even 16000 DPI sensitivity, and most gaming monitors today utilize 1080p or 1440p displays.
-That said, even an 8000 DPI mouse can be seen as overkill when used with a 4K display, so is there really any point to these insanely high sensitivity ratings?
+After all, there are relatively affordable mice out there that come with 8000, 10000, and even 16000 DPI sensitivity, and most gaming people currently use 1080p or 1440p gaming monitors.
+That said, even an 8000 DPI mouse can be seen as overkill when paired with a 4K display, so is there any point to these insanely high DPI specs?

 Well, there is one advantage to having a mouse with high DPI, and it’s adjustability.
-Virtually all gaming mice now allow users to switch between different sensitivity settings on the fly using a button that’s usually placed above the scroll wheel.
+Virtually all gaming mice now allow the user to switch between different sensitivity settings on the fly using a button that’s usually placed above the scroll wheel.

-So, all in all, we’d say that the minimum DPI of a mouse should be equal to the horizontal resolution of your display, and fortunately, this isn’t something you need to worry about now that even the absolute cheapest gaming mice come with a DPI of 2400 or 3200.
+So, all in all, we’d say that the minimum DPI that you should aim for should roughly correspond to the horizontal resolution of your display.
+Fortunately, this isn’t something you need to worry about now that even the absolute cheapest gaming mice come with a DPI of 2400 or 3200.

-And as for the maximum DPI, there really is no such thing.
-Extra sensitivity cannot hurt but DPI definitely shouldn’t be something that you judge a gaming mouse by – as we have already mentioned, sensitivity does not equal accuracy or quality.
+And as for the maximum DPI, there is no such thing.
+Extra sensitivity cannot hurt, but DPI definitely shouldn’t be something to judge a gaming mouse by.
+As we have already mentioned, sensitivity does not equal accuracy or quality.

-What’s more, you may want to check out our selection of the best gaming mice for 2019, as it features all sorts of gaming mice across a wide price spectrum, so you might find one that suits your needs!
+What’s more, you may want to check out our selection of the best gaming mice for 2023, as it features all sorts of gaming mice across a broad price spectrum, so you might find one that suits your needs!